CityOfZion/neo-privatenet-docker/README.md

     docker-machine ip "Nameofyourmachine"

 (By default, the machine name is "default").

-If you don't copy the protocol.json from the docker configs directory of this repo, in addition to the "SeedList" modifications mentioned above, you will also need to edit the following:

-1. Change value "Magic" to 56753
-2. Copy the public keys of each of your node wallets into the "StandbyValidators" section
+Use this ip to replace each occurence of 127.0.0.1 in the SeedList array.

 ## Copy wallets from docker image to neo-gui

-Note : You won't need this step if you used ./create_wallet.sh or ./docker_run_and_create_wallet.sh in the previous step (The multiparty signature and neo/gas extraction should already be done.
+Note : You won't need this step if you used ./create_wallet.sh or ./docker_run_and_create_wallet.sh in the previous step (The multiparty signature and neo/gas extraction should already be done).

 Once your docker image is running, use the following commands to copy each node's wallet to your neo-gui home directory in preparation for multiparty signature and neo/gas extraction.
 Note: all four must be copied.